OpenNews/datainstitute-website/homepage.md

 ## It's Free

 The Data Institute is completely free to attend.
-We will cover roundtrip travel costs to Atlanta, GA and provide lodging.
+We will cover roundtrip travel costs to Atlanta, GA and provide lodging nearby.
 We’ll also provide lunch and snacks every day of the Institute.

 In addition, every participant will receive a $1,000 stipend to supplement other needs or replace lost income while participating in the program.